 Compliance Requirement - Funds are made available to subrecipients based on the terms of each Grant Agreement.
 With approval of NCDOT, the period of performance may be extended an additional three months through September 30 for allowable tasks that have been initiated, but not completed.
 Expenses incurred beyond the IMD approved end date, usually September 30, are ineligible for reimbursement by the division.
-Period of Performance extensions are granted on a case by case basis under eligibility requirements established in IMD" SExternal Procedures in Section EX-202.
+Period of Performance extensions are granted on a case by case basis under eligibility requirements established in Business Guide.